k-kyler/online-web-game/README.md

-# Online 2D web game using ASP .NET Core MVC
+# Online 2D web game using ASP .NET Core MVC and HTML5 Canvas

 @Authors: To Vinh Khang, Bui Quang Khai, Du Thuan Long

 ## Description

 Online 2D web game is a university project of I and my friends.
-We have used ASP .NET Core MVC and its main feature (SignalR) to create the real-time playing area between players so that the player can communicate and see other players.
+We have used ASP .NET Core MVC with its main feature (SignalR) and HTML5 Canvas to create the real-time playing area between players so that the player can communicate and see other players.

 ## Project report